Variational Sequential Optimal Experimental Design using Reinforcement Learning: Algorithm details

-The architectures of the {actor} and {critic} networks from \cite{shen2021bayesian} are adopted in this work.
-The actor $\mu_{k,w}$ learns a mapping from state $I_k$ to design $d_k$.
-Instead of learning separate actors for each stage, we combine them into a single actor.
-The overall input takes the form
+The architectures for the {actor} (policy) and {critic} (action-value function) networks from~\cite{shen2021bayesian} are adopted in this work.
+The actor $\mu_{k,w}$ is a mapping from $\info_k$ to design $\design_k$.
+Instead of learning separate actor networks for each stage $k$, we combine them into a single actor.
+The overall input to the actor network takes the form

-where $e_k$ is an 0-indexed one-hot encoding vector of size $N$ to represent the current experiment stage:
+where $e_k$ is an 0-indexed one-hot encoding vector of size $N$ that represents the current experiment stage:

-and $\Tilde{I}_k$ is a vector of fixed size $(N-1)(N_d+N_y)$ obtained by extending $I_k$ with zero-padding:
+and $\tilde{\info}_k$ is a vector of fixed size $(N-1)(N_{\design}+N_y)$ obtained by extending $\info_k$ with zero-padding: